 See the service reminder feature in action in this video.

 If you prefer to send paper reminders but don't want the hassle of doing it yourself, let us here at Commusoft handle the task for you with our Print & Post feature.
-You simply purchase credits, and we use CFH Total Document Management Limited—one of the UK’s leading document outsource processors—to fulfil your print and post requests.
+You simply purchase credits and one of the UK’s leading document outsource processor will fulfil your print and post requests.